 The time behavior of the von Neumann entropies is shown in Fig. 3 for several different values of Ω .
-The pattern of the time behavior of the von Neumann entropies in this figure is very much the same as that of Fig. 2(C) which corresponds to the linear entropies.
+As you can see, the pattern of this behavior is very much the same as that of Fig. 2(C) which corresponds to the linear entropies.
 In fact, the linear entropy is an approximation of the von Neumann entropy [18].
 The value of the linear entropy is restricted within the range from 0 to 1.
 However, the upper bound of the von Neumann entropy is not so simply determined (see, e.g., Ref.
 [47]).